Top 10 Animals in Harry Potter 🐉

 The Basilisk is a magical creature in Harry Potter.
 It is an animal that resembles a gigantic snake released by Slytherin's heir from the chamber of secrets.
 He makes his appearance in Harry Potter and the Chamber of Secrets.
 The Basilisk is nicknamed the King of Snakes by wizards.
 This is a rare but not unique beast, it is usually raised by dark wizards and has become one of the most dangerous creatures in the magical world.

-Some specimens easily measure 15 meters (50 ft), their scales are bright green and their two large yellow eyes can kill any being that simply looks at them.
+Some specimens easily measure 15 meters (50 ft), their scales are bright green and their two large yellow eyes can kill any being by simply looking at them.
 Its jaws have long hooks that inject a deadly venom into the body of its prey.
 Basilisks are uncontrollable and impossible to domesticate, unless the master speaks Parseltongue, the language of snakes.

 - Thanks to the findings of the infamous dark wizard Herpo, it seems that the Basilisk comes from a chicken egg hatched by a toad.